Open-Knowledge-AI/lite_ssl/README.md

 | LeJEPA ViT-B/16 ep100 | 69.28                      | -                          | -                  | -              | -                |
 | LeJEPA ViT-B/16 ep300 | 72.04                      | -                          | -                  | -              | -                |

-Grouped by method, DINO first since you have results for it.
-Let me know if you'd prefer a different ordering (e.g. by architecture, or alphabetical by method).
 > Online probe results are logged during pre-training.
 Linear probe, k-NN, and downstream evaluations are coming soon.

 ---